-A Friday court hearing for William Rambo consolidated two open criminal cases.
-A judge ruled she would accept Rambo's Alford Plea of no contest.
+In Aug., William Rambo, 47, a judge ruled she would accept Rambo's Alford Plea of no contest.
 The plea means he is aware the court has enough evidence to convicted him, but says he is innocent.

-Rambo, 47, told investigators he initially went to their home on August 22, 2013 to work out a deal about his current living situation.
+Rambo told investigators he initially went to their home on Aug.
+22, 2013 to work out a deal about his current living situation.
 During an interview with police, William Rambo said Dawn had kicked him out of their house.
 William said he had been sleeping in vehicle as he did not qualify to stay at the homeless shelter because he had a criminal record.

 William said he was at the house to work out a deal with Dawn so he could stay at the house.
 He said Dawn got up from the couch and he grabbed a knife.
 According to the criminal complaint, he said “What kind of deal do we have now?”